weiwang2330/immdeep/models/README.md

 almost identical proportions (~ 11.8 in neg-log-scale).

-## One-way LSTM with receptors with small proportions
+## LSTM with receptors with small proportions

-Model: LSTM at each step trained on ~100 receptors with “big” proportions (count >= 4), and ~28 receptors with “small” proportions (count < 3); all of them randomly sampled from the input data.
+Model: LSTM at each step trained on ~100 receptors with “big” proportions (count >= 10), and ~28 receptors with “small” proportions (count < 10); all of them randomly sampled from the input data.

 File: models/model.lstm128.bn.dense.mix.hdf5